jsakamoto/Toolbelt.Blazor.I18nText/README.md

 @inject Toolbelt.Blazor.I18nText.I18nText I18nText
 ```

-2. Add a filed of the Text Table class generated from localized text source files, and assign the default instance.
+2. Add a field of the Text Table class generated from localized text source files, and assign the default instance.

 ```csharp
 @code {